Critical fates induced by the interaction competition in three-dimensional tilted Dirac semimetals: Tendencies and fates of interaction parameters

 \subsection{Fates of fermion velocities}

-Within the Type-I tDSM, we begin with studying the effects of interactions on fermion velocities.
-By fixing their initial ratio, Fig.~\ref{Fig_vz-1} illustrates the basic tendencies of the anisotropy of fermion velocities $v_{z}/v$.
-Starting from the Anisotropy-I, one can read from Fig.~\ref{Fig_vz-1}(a) that $v_{z}/v$ gradually goes up as lowering the energy scale and the weaker tilting parameter is preferable to support its increase.
-In sharp contrast, Fig.~\ref{Fig_vz-1}(b) presents that the ratio $v_{z}/v$ that is away from the Anisotropy-II receives a slight increase at first but falls to a certain value when the energy scale is lower enough.
-Besides, both of its evolution and the final value are fairly insusceptible to the tilting parameter, which is apparently distinct from its Anisotropy-I counterpart.
-This implies that the qualitative behavior of anisotropy of fermion velocities largely relies on its beginning value compared to the strength of tilting parameter.
+In the context of ype-I tDSM, we begin with studying the impacts of interactions on fermion velocities.
+Figure \ref{Fig_vz-1} illustrates the basic tendencies of the anisotropy of fermion velocities $v_{z}/v$.
+Starting from the Anisotropy-I case, one can read from Fig.~\ref{Fig_vz-1}(a) that, as the energy scale decreases, $v_{z}/v$ progressively increases and the weaker tilting parameter is preferable to support this increase.
+In sharp contrast, as illustrated in Fig.~\ref{Fig_vz-1}(b), the ratio $v_{z}/v$ receives a slight increase initially when deviating from the Anisotropy-II, but it subsequently decreases to a certain value as the energy scale diminishes.
+Besides, both its evolution and the final value of this ratio are fairly insusceptible to the tilting parameter, which are distinct from its Anisotropy-I counterpart.
+This implies that the qualitative behavior of anisotropy of fermion velocities heavily relies on its beginning value in comparison with the strength of the tilting parameter.

-It is therefore necessary to further verify its low-energy fate via tuning the initial condition of anisotropy.
-As shown in Fig.~\ref{Fig_vz-2} with varying the starting values of $v/v_z$, we choose a representative tilting parameter $\zeta_{0}=0.5$ to show the energy-dependent anisotropy of fermion velocities for both Anisotropy-I and Anisotropy-II.
-Specifically, for the Anisotropy-I, the anisotropy of fermion velocities $v_{z}/v$ is heavily dependent upon the starting anisotropy.
-As displayed in Fig.~\ref{Fig_vz-2}(a), $v_{z}/v$ is insusceptible to the energy scales and becomes relatively stable in the presence of a weak starting anisotropy, but instead sensitive and rapidly grows with a strong initial anisotropy.
-In comparison, Fig.~\ref{Fig_vz-2}(b) indicates that the $v_{z}/v$, departing from Anisotropy-II, can only receive slight negative corrections and even become saturated once the starting anisotropy is adequate weak.
-Therefore, we figure that the fate of $v_{z}/v$ primarily hinges upon the initial anisotropy, which is sensitive to the value of $v_0/v_{z0}$ and $\zeta_0$ for starting from Anisotropy-I and Anisotropy-II, respectively.
+It is therefore necessary to further investigate the influence of the initial condition of anisotropy on the low-energy fate of fermion velocities.
+As shown in Fig.~\ref{Fig_vz-2} with several initial values of $v/v_z$, we adopt a representative tilting parameter $\zeta_{0}=0.5$ to show the energy-dependent anisotropy of fermion velocities for both Anisotropy-I and Anisotropy-II.
+Specifically, for Anisotropy-I, the anisotropy of fermion velocities $v_{z}/v$ is primarily dependent on its initial anisotropy.
+As displayed in Fig.~\ref{Fig_vz-2}(a), $v_{z}/v$ is insusceptible to the energy scales, remaining relatively stable in the presence of a weak starting anisotropy.
+However, with a strong initial anisotropy, it becomes sensitive and experiences rapid growth.
+In contrast, Fig.~\ref{Fig_vz-2}(b) indicates that $v_{z}/v$, departing from Anisotropy-II, can only receive slight negative corrections and even becomes saturated when the starting anisotropy is adequately weak.
+Therefore, we infer that the fate of $v_{z}/v$ predominantly hinges upon the initial anisotropy.
+In addition, it is sensitive to the value of $v_0/v_{z0}$ and $\zeta_0$ when starting from Anisotropy-I and Anisotropy-II, respectively.